viters/docs/configuration/flows/operations.md

 :::warning

 **Emit Events** toggles the event's _visibility_ throughout Directus.
-For example, if togged on, this operation will trigger relevant event hooks in other flows or custom extensions.
+For example, if toggled on, this operation will trigger relevant event hooks in other flows or custom extensions.
 If toggled off, the operation will not trigger other event hooks.
 Imagine a situation where you have a flow being triggered by `<collection>.items.create` which contains an operation that then tries to create another item in that `<collection>`.
 This would throw an infinite loop where the